4.2 Owned, Paid and Earned Marketing

 Everyone plans to succeed in online marketing: create a few good blogs, a website, social media accounts and then sit back and relax, right?
 Well, no. It is not enough to have the owned media (the website, accounts, SM, landing pages, etc.).
 You also need a clear plan for paid marketing and an idea of how to harness earned media.

 A comprehensive marketing plan acts as the sieve through which all content, social media platform choices, and key stories run.
 With prior planning of messaging and story, content creates cohesion and clarity for a customer.
-Before we get to creating a SM plan, let’s take a look at two campaign routes that both need to be taken into consideration as part every successful marking plan.
+But before we get to creating a social plan, let’s take a look at two campaign routes that both need to be taken into consideration in every successful marking plan.

 Paid marketing campaigns